Iced Brown Sugar Oatmilk Shaken Espresso (Grande)

 The easiest way to figure it out?
 Use the Starbucks Calorie Calculator.
 You can:

-- Customize your drink
+• Customize your drink

-- Change the milk type
+• Change the milk type

-- Instantly see the calorie difference
+• Instantly see the calorie difference

+It takes just a few seconds and helps you make better choices without giving up the drinks you love.
 If you need help figuring out the lowest-calorie version of your go-to order, or want to compare more milk types side by side, we’ve got you covered.
-Just head over to the calculator and explore your options.
+Just head over to the Starbucks Menu Calculator and explore your options.
+It’s your drink.
+Make it work for you.